needle-mirror/com.unity.entities/Documentation~/ecs_lookup_data.md

 [!code-cs[lookup-foreach-buffer](../DocCodeSamples.Tests/LookupDataExamples.cs#lookup-foreach-buffer)]

-## Looking up entity data in IJobChunk
+## Looking up entity data in IJobEntityBatch

-To randomly access component data in an IJobChunk or other job struct, use one of the following types to get an array-like interface to component, indexed by [Entity] object:
+To randomly access component data in an [IJobEntityBatch] or other job struct, use one of the following types to get an array-like interface to component, indexed by [Entity] object:

 * [ComponentDataFromEntity]
 * [BufferFromEntity]